intel-iot-devkit/how-to-code-samples/watering-system/cpp/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create an automatic watering system that:
+Using a compatible Intel-based platform, this project lets you create an automatic watering system that:

 - turns a water pump on and off based on a configurable schedule.
 - detects if the watering system is pumping when expected, by using a water flow sensor.